What Is DERMS? Definition, History, Use Cases, and Future Outlook

 The Future of DERMS

-This shift is driving a reassessment of what DERMS platforms must deliver and how regulatory frameworks and incentive programs can evolve to enable active DER participation.
+This shift is driving a reassessment of what DER Management platforms must deliver and how regulatory frameworks and incentive programs can evolve to enable active DER participation.
 DERMS 2.0 is expected to place greater emphasis on real-time coordination, market integration, and automated control to support reliability, resilience, and decarbonization objectives.